nabilmahmud2004/My-1st-Github-Repository-Trial/README.md

 # My-1st-Github-Repository-Trial
-This repository was created to to demonastrate the basics of Github and GIT
+This repository was created to to demonastrate the basics of Github and Git